im-harshal/treso/README.md

 - `POST /api/expenses` – Create expense
 - `PUT /api/expenses/{id}` – Update expense
 - `DELETE /api/expenses/{id}` – Delete expense

-> Built with Spring Boot 3, Java 21, and ❤️ by Harshal Patel
----
+- `GET /swagger-ui.html` – Swagger UI
+- `GET /actuator/metrics`, `GET /actuator/health`,  `GET /actuator/info`- Metrics

+### 🔒 Security
+- Do NOT commit secrets or passwords to git.
+- Protect `/swagger-ui` and `/actuator` endpoints in production.

 Let me know if you want to tweak or add anything!
 Ready for your next commit. 🚀

+> Built with Spring Boot 3, Java 21, Docker and ❤️ by Harshal Patel